 \section{Abstract}

-In this work, we use facial landmarks to make the deformation for facial images more authentic and verisimilar.
-The deformation includes the expansion for eyes and the shrinking for noses, mouths, and cheeks.
+In this work, we use facial landmarks to make the deformation for facial images more authentic.
+The deformation includes the expansion of eyes and the shrinking of noses, mouths, and cheeks.
 An advanced 106-point facial landmark detector is utilized to provide control points for deformation.
-Bilinear interpolation is used in the expansion part and Moving Least Squares methods (MLS) including Affine Deformation, Similarity Deformation and Rigid Deformation are used in the shrinking part.
-We then compare the running time as well as the quality of deformed images using different MLS methods.
-The experimental results show that the Rigid Deformation which can keep other parts of the images unchanged performs best even if it takes the longest time.
+Bilinear interpolation is used in the expansion and Moving Least Squares methods (MLS) including Affine Deformation, Similarity Deformation and Rigid Deformation are used in the shrinking.
+We compare the running time as well as the quality of deformed images using different MLS methods.
+The experimental results show that the Rigid Deformation which can keep other parts of the images unchanged performs better even if it takes the longest time.